Skip to content

 Implant Placement

-Once bone is ready, the planned implant is placed — same office, same doctor.
+Once bone is ready, the planned implant is placed — same office, same care team.

 Answers About Bone Grafts